hezarai/hezar/docs/guide/hezar_architecture.md

 whisper = WhisperSpeechRecognition(WhisperSpeechRecognitionConfig(max_new_tokens=400))
 ```
-The answer is that for writing code, you can always use the classes directly.
+The answer is that if you want to do it in a straightforward way, you can always use the classes directly.
 But the fact is that everything works with
 configs and a config must have at least some identifiers so that a module can be initialized from it.
 The main usage of
 the registries is to be able to create everything from the configs!
 So lets slide into the next section, the Hub!